 Christine Davis was born in Vancouver.
-She currently lives and works in New York City where her studio is located on a Pier facing the Statue of Liberty.
-Davis has lived in Prince George, Ann Arbor, Lusaka, Paris and Toronto.
+She currently lives and works in Toronto.
+Davis has lived in Prince George, Ann Arbor, Lusaka, Paris, New York and Toronto.
 After graduating from York University (Toronto) she attended the Collège international de philosophie (Paris).
 Davis has served on the board of directors of The Power Plant (Toronto) and YYZ Artists' Outlet (Toronto).
 As a founding editor of the interdisciplinary journal Public: Art/Culture/Ideas her editorial work intersects with the research driving her practice.
 Davis is a researcher with the Centre for Integrative Bio- Engineering Research at Simon Fraser University.

 Scientific visualization is a core component of her work.
 Modes of seeing, classifying and producing both scientific and cultural knowledge, often tied to the feminine and the natural world, underpin many projects.
 Through a cosmological impulse Davis’ installations seem to propose that meanings from disparate historical and pedagogical contexts overlap and are released slowly over long periods of time.
 In a recently published interview the artist states, “[I] find the process of breaking things down into components of different ‘orders’ a way to immerse myself in a given field.
 Each work or project has a distinct set of conditions that require the development of a unique material and conceptual language… I am trying to weave a cosmology that includes subjective human values and propositions about how things work.”
 In her work "Tlön, or How I held in my hands a vast methodical fragment of an unknown planet’s entire history” (exhibited at the Musee de Beaux Arts de Montreal) documentation of the heavens and classification of wildlife are overlaid in a system of ordering and symmetry that is at once mystical and sadistic, absurd and universal.